Wide Awake Club

-Wide Awake Club (often abbreviated to WAC) was a children's television series broadcast in the United Kingdom on the breakfast television channel TV-am between 1984 and 1989.
+Wide Awake Club (often abbreviated to WAC) is a children's television series that was broadcast in the United Kingdom on the breakfast television channel TV-am between 1984 and 1989.

 History

-Wide Awake Club started on Saturday 13 October 1984, broadcasting for an hour each Saturday morning at 8.30 am as TVAM Flagship kids series.
-The series was devised by producer Nick Wilson, replacing Data Run and SPLAT which were created by Ragdoll's Anne Wood then as Head of Children's Programmes.
-The change to Wide awake club was part of the cost cutting by management.
+Wide Awake Club started on Saturday 13 October 1984, broadcasting for an hour each Saturday morning at 8.30 am as TV-am's flagship kids series.
+It replaced two separate shows, Data Run and SPLAT which had been created by Ragdoll's Anne Wood then as Head of Children's Programmes.
+The change to Wide Awake Club was part of cost cutting by management and was devised by producer Nick Wilson.